AI-Generated Candidate Summary

 Via the candidate grid

-In addition to generating and accessing the candidate summary directly from the candidate card, you can also view existing summaries and generate new summaries directly from the candidate grid.
+In addition to generating and accessing the candidate summary directly from the candidate profile, you can also view existing summaries and generate new summaries directly from the candidate grid.

 If you haven't done so already, you will need to update your Column Settings to display the Candidate Summary column, which can be done as follows:

-1. From the Candidate page, click the Columns button.
+1. From the All Candidates page, click the Columns button.

 Candidate Grid Manage Columns